Delicious Local Donut Shops in Philadelphia

 Tiffany’s light doyos

-Located in the Fashion District, Tiffany’s Bakery makes a unique kind of donut that they call the “doyo” (dough-yo).
-Instead of being deep-fried, the cakes are steamed, creating a moist donut that’s surprisingly light.
+Tiffany’s Bakery makes a unique kind of donut that they call the “doyo” (dough-yo).
+Instead of being deep-fried, the cakes are steamed, creating a moist pastry that’s surprisingly light.
 As a bonus, Tiffany’s donuts have 50% less fat than a traditional one.

-But don’t try them because of that—try them because they’re really good.
-We were a little skeptical before trying them and were blown away.
+We were more than a little skeptical before trying these.
+When it comes to donuts, touting their relative healthiness doesn’t say “delicious” to us.
+But we were blown away by how good these are.
 They come in more than a dozen flavors ranging from cinnamon sugar to vanilla glazed to red velvet.

 Holmesburg Bakery